-You initiate the training process by sending this email to email@example.com.
+You initiate the training process by filling this form.
 A Varian basic operation training will be organized for you in no more than a week.
+The purpose of the training is to familiarize you with the basic concepts of FT-NMR.
+No need to bring samples or to take notes.
+The manual for basic operation is here.
 At the group training the instructor demonstrates the basic operation on a standard sample.
 This will be followed by individual trainings during the TA’s office hours in which you will run your own samples, with the help of the Teaching Assistant.
+To schedule an individual training email to firstname.lastname@example.org.
 Most people need three individual sessions, but take as many sessions as needed until you feel confident.
 In the end, after a brief test, an account will be created for you.
 At this point you have access to two Varian instruments, the i2c and the i3c.
-The lattert has an indirect detection probe, so you need to run 2D indirect detection experiments to get the C13 information.
+The latter has an indirect detection probe, so you need to run 2D indirect detection experiments to get the C13 information.

 After that, I encourage you to come to the Bruker basic operation training.
 This lasts for half an hour and we’ll talk about what is different in topspin (the Bruker software) vs. vnmrj (Varian).
 This training will open up for you two new instruments, the b600 and the b400.